-- Muzzle is not a replacement for proper training
+A muzzle is not a replacement for proper training.

 Your dog should only wear a muzzle for a brief moment, around 20 minutes or so, longer than that and the muzzle will start to affect your dog negatively.
 Your dog will feel fearful and anxious; and also your dog will get some health threats since most dog muzzles inhibit panting, eating and drinking.

 Train your dog to wear a muzzle before actually wearing it.